irytck/spatial/README.md

 - **Green Coverage Per Capita**: Analyzing the distribution of green spaces per person in each census tract, in accordance with the standards set by the World Health Organization (WHO).
 - **Accessibility Index**: Calculating the accessibility to green areas using the 2-Step Floating Catchment Area (2SFCA) method, which accounts for population density, green area sizes, and distances between census tracts and green zones.
-- **Hot Spot Analysis**: Identifying hot spots and cold spots of green coverage using spatial autocorrelation techniques.
+- **Spatial Analysis**: Identify patterns in green zones accesibility index using spatial autocorrelation techniques.
-- **Socioeconomic Correlation**: Explore the relationship between green coverage and socioeconomic indicators such as income and education.

 ## Data Sources